abloomston/nozbe-to-org-mode/README.md

 # nozbe-to-org-mode

-Tool for converting nozbe -> org-mode files.
-I used this for a one-time export from Nozbe and don't actively run it, "buyer" beware.
+Tool for converting [Nozbe](https://nozbe.com/) to a set of [org-mode](https://orgmode.org/) files.
+I used this for a one-time export from Nozbe and don't actively run it, so "buyer" beware.

 ## What is converted